 - The staff feels their needs are being considered by their manager and become more motivated to meet the organization’s objectives.

 - Managers with good emotional intelligence display staff motivation because they know what motivates their employees is different than what motivates them.
-It fosters respect, trust & better communications in both directions.
+It fosters respect, trust & better communication in both directions.

 - A successful team has each member working together towards the same goals which makes it easier for everyone to prioritize their work.
 When people can be themselves, they feel valued & respected which eliminates negative office politics & improves morale.